mohamed-Decentralized/foundry-dao/README.md

 # Foundry DAO Governance

-This repository contains the implementation of a custom governance contract, `MyGovernor`, which integrates multiple extensions from OpenZeppelin's Governance framework.
+This repository contains the implementation of a custom governance contract, which integrates multiple extensions from OpenZeppelin's Governance framework.
 It combines the features of token-based voting, quorum calculation, proposal execution, and timelock control to create a full-featured governance system for decentralized organizations.

 ---